kiesia/capistrano-drupal/README.markdown

 Database deployment must be made by hand.

 *TODO* add check for htaccess file in shared files dir.

 *TODO* upload a .htaccess file with password protection when setting up _staging_.

 Deploy process
 --------------

-To deploy, just open a terminal in the project root directory and enter:
+To deploy, just open a terminal in the project root directory and enter `cap stage deploy`

-`cap stage deploy`
+This will deploy new code, compile SASS and clear the drupal cache with drush.

-This will deploy new code and clear the drupal cache with drush.
-There is also an (untested) method which can compile sass files on deployment using drush.
+*TODO* add `drush updb` with rollback